 There are many opportunities for all members of our school community to have their voices heard:

 - Children have the opportunity to become members of the School Council through an election process.
 The School Council meet on a regular basis and members can bring issues for discussion that have been raised by their class peers.

 - Our open door policy ensures parents can have easy access to office staff, class teachers and members of the Leadership Team.

 - Our staff team meets every week after school to discuss all aspects of school life.
 This meeting provides a perfect opportunity for feedback to the Leadership Team.

 The Rule of Law

 - Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-We have visits from local Police officers and also the Fire service to reinforce their understanding.
+We have visits from local Police officers to reinforce their understanding.